Venice What to visit

 Table of contents

-Venice is one of those destinations that many love and others hate.
-I was always very reluctant to visit Venice because I knew it is one of the most touristy cities in the world.
-But you know what?
+Venice is one of those destinations people either love or hate.
+I’ll admit, I was hesitant to visit because I knew it’s one of the most touristy cities in the world.
+Places like St. Mark’s Square and the Rialto Bridge are crowded with hundreds of tourists.

 Venice What to visit San Giorgio Maggiore Island